DeepBrainChain/AIComputingNode/api.md

 This document describes the HTTP API interface of the AIComputingNode distributed communication node.

-For detailed test cases, please join the team of this project on Apifox.
-The team contains multiple projects.
-Please look for projects with descriptions of `AIComputingNode` and `for AI`.
+Detailed test cases can be viewed on the Apifox platform.

-Developer invites you to join team DBC in Apifox: https://app.apifox.com/invite?token=ixfKl7kfZJXoFwBP5TRvQ
+Developers on Apifox invite you to join the AIComputingNode project: https://app.apifox.com/invite/project?token=D1ma8H7EoulT18yumWnDl

 ## Common query interfaces